adaptlearning/adapt-contrib-trickle/README.md

 >>**_isLockedOnRevisit** (boolean):  On every page revisit the step will be relocked.
 The default is `false`.

-The following attribute can be added to config.json to overide which completion data attribute is used to test when the trickle button should be displayed.
+The following attribute can be added to *config.json* to overide which completion data attribute is used to test when the trickle button should be displayed.

 >**_completionAttribute** (string): Defines which completion attribute is used to test when the trickle button should be displayed.
-By default this is _isInteractionComplete but can be changed to the core data attribute _isComplete.
+By default this is `_isInteractionComplete` but can be changed to the core data attribute `_isComplete`.

 ## Limitations